tarunraheja84/Telegram_bot/README.md

 # Telegram Bot

 This project is a Telegram bot.
-It serves as a Telegram Interface for the vendors to see their active quotations, quote requests and payments. webSocket has been used to show real-time updates.
+It serves as a Telegram Interface for the vendors to see their active quotations, quote requests and payments.
+WebSocket has been used to show real-time updates.

 ## Features